bbwwgg/PRG1002_Dating_app/README.md

 # 2. Software Development Methodologies
 ## 2.1.
 Project management

 In this project, Agile methodology will be used.
-This methodology is an iteractive approach to manage and execute product development projects.
+This methodology is an interactive approach to manage and execute product development projects.

 Agile project management breaks a project into smaller, manageable phases called sprints.
 Each sprint follows a cycle of planning, execution, and review, enabling teams to quickly adjust to changes and steadily refine the product.
 This means after every sprint, teams review, reflect and look back to see if there was anything that could be improved so they can adjust their strategy for the next sprint.